sandhawke/datapages/README.md

 Client code instantiates datapages.Remote() which connects to the server and gives a read/write view of a shared set of "pages" (aka "documents" or "objects" or "records").
-Changes propagate quickly and can optionally persist on the server.
+Changes propagate quickly and persist on the server.
+Currently full change history is maintained by the default server.

 API style takes some inspriration from my earlier [crosscloud.js](https://github.com/sandhawke/crosscloud.js/blob/master/doc/planned-api.md)

 ## Example